Inactive Status & Deferred Status

 - There is a one-time, non-refundable $25 application fee.

-Acceptable Reasons for Temporary Inactive Status
+Acceptable Reasons for Deferred Status

-TIS may be requested for the following reasons:
+Deferred Status may be requested for the following reasons:

 - Unemployment